 In a confidential memorandum from the Assistant Secretary of the Governing Council, Henry Mulhall, asked the governors to consider a proposed change to the name of the School of Global Affairs to the Munk School of Global Affairs.
 Governing Council members were given just 24 hours to register their comments.
 Even at this late stage, the details of the donation and memorandum were withheld from the governors and the University community.

 Now, it appears that Naylor’s favours have returned to his personal coffers.
 Despite having no background in mining, the UofT ex-president has a seat on Barrick’s board of directors.
 This is not the first controversy to surround the Munk school appointees.
-Michael Ignatieff, former head of the Liberal party, was rumoured to have Munk School ties when he chose to not show up to vote for a Liberal Party-sponsored bill that would have introduced minimal standards for Canadian mining companies operating abroad.
+Michael Ignatieff, former head of the Liberal party, was rumoured to have Munk School ties when he was speaking publicly against a Liberal Party-sponsored bill that would have introduced minimal standards for Canadian mining companies operating abroad.
 The Bill – C-300 – lost the vote by a mere 6 votes, with Barrick Gold singled out

 as the number one opponent lobbying against the bill.
 Less than two years later, on September 7, 2012, Ignatieff joined the Munk School as a half-time professor.

-Another controversy involving a Munk-appointee involves Marketa Evans, the founding director of the Munk Centre for International Studies.
+Another controversy involving a Munk-appointee involves Marketa Evans, a former director of the Munk Centre for International Studies.
 Ms. Evans was appointed as the first Corporate Social Responsibility (CSR) Councillor for the Canadian government, whose job it was to mediate disputes between mining companies in impacted communities.

 Marketa’s position was criticized by many as being “designed to fail”.
 Corporations could enter or leave the process at any time voluntarily, and most did.
 Of six cases opened during Evans’ tenure, who resigned in October of this year, three were closed after the companies walked away — the most recent in September of this year.
 One case was sent back to a company’s internal process and two remain open.
 Critics say they expect no resolutions to result.